Nasal Breathing: Benefits and How to Do It Properly

 On the other hand, in times of stress, nasal breathing and mindful breathing can turn on the parasympathetic nervous system and reduce the fight or flight response.
 If your body detects nasal breathing and slower, deeper, more mindful breathing, it will note that you are safe and increase the relaxation response.

-Nasal breathing supports the same relaxation and groundedness that yoga, meditation, and similar practices hope to achieve.
-A 2013 study published in the Journal of Clinical and Diagnostic Research has found that practicing pranayama or alternate nostril breathing for only 5 minutes daily for 6 weeks has improved the parasympathetic nervous system, as well as, the cardiovascular and respiratory health of young adult participants (1).
+Nasal breathing supports the same relaxation physiology that yoga, meditation, and similar practices hope to achieve.
+A 2013 study published in the Journal of Clinical and Diagnostic Research has found that practicing pranayama or alternate nostril breathing for only 5 minutes daily for 6 weeks has improved the parasympathetic nervous system, as well as the cardiovascular and respiratory health of young adult participants (1).

 Increases Oxygen Uptake & Circulation